City Museum: How to Enjoy St. Louis’ Best Family Spot

-With so many free activities in St. Louis, the CIty Museum is the one not-free attraction that needs to be on your must-see St. Louis trip.
+With so many free St. Louis family activities, the City Museum is the one not-free attraction that needs to be on your must-see visit St. Louis list.
 Instead of “museum”, let’s call it what is really is.
 Play place.
 Amusement park.
-Fantasyland… No matter what you call it, this one-of-a-kind building deserves a whole day to fully enjoy it.
-Walkable from many downtown attractions, this museum is less than a mile from the statues at City Garden.
+Fantasyland… No matter what you call it, this one-of-a-kind building is my kids’ favorite of St. Louis tourist spots.

 If all the surreal artists got together and put their Salvador Dali dreams into a real world structure, you’d have City Museum.
 It’s a fantasyland.
 It looks like a group of artists collaborated, put their wildest ideas together, and each took a portion of the 600,000 square foot building to decorate.
 This is exactly what has happened over the last thirty years.
 A group of sculptors, welders, and painters have slowly turned every corner of the 10-story former shoe factory into works of art.
 It even now extends onto the roof and outside.
 The minute you see the outside, you know you’re somewhere special.